Marco Marra: Personalized OncoGenomics

-As part of a GSC initiative, Marra played a pivotal role in the first proof-of-concept for the effective use of whole genome analyses in personalized cancer medicine, leading to the development of BC Cancer’s Personalized OncoGenomics (POG) program.
-POG, co-lead by Dr. Janessa Laskin, represents one of the first applications of whole genome sequencing in a clinical setting, using information derived from thousands of individual cancer genomes and transcriptomes to identify promising therapeutic targets in individual patients.
+As part of a GSC initiative, Marra played a pivotal role in the first proof-of-concept for the effective use of whole genome analyses in personalized cancer medicine, leading to the development of BC Cancer's Personalized OncoGenomics (POG) program.
+POG, co-led by Dr. Janessa Laskin, represents one of the first applications of whole genome sequencing in a clinical setting, using information derived from thousands of individual cancer genomes and transcriptomes to identify promising therapeutic targets in individual patients.

 Marathon of Hope

 In 2019, Marra and the POG team became a key part of the Marathon of Hope Cancer Centres Network.
-Led by the Terry Fox Research Institute and the Terry Fox Foundation, with support from dozens of research and funding partners across Canada, this represents the country’s largest ever clinical data-sharing initiative.
+Led by the Terry Fox Research Institute and the Terry Fox Foundation, with support from dozens of research and funding partners across Canada, this represents the country's largest ever clinical data-sharing initiative.
 The Marathon of Hope aims to accelerate the adoption of precision medicine for cancer patients throughout Canada.

 Marra continues to extend the reach of genomics toward managing and eradicating disease.
 His research has uncovered new cancer mutations, candidate biomarkers and therapeutic targets, and has been instrumental in demonstrating the functional interplay between the cancer genome and epigenome.

-Awards and honors
+Awards and honours

-Since 2014, Dr. Marra has been listed in the yearly Highly Cited Researchers and World’s Most Influential Scientific Minds by Thomson Reuters and Clarivate Analytics.
-This list recognizes world-class researchers selected for their exceptional research performance, demonstrated by production of multiple highly cited papers that rank in the top 1% by citations for field and year in Web of Science.

 Marra's contributions to genome science led to an honorary Doctor of Science degree from Simon Fraser University in 2004, and an honorary Doctor of Laws degree from the University of Calgary in 2005.
 He is also a recipient of the Order of British Columbia and became a member of the Canadian Medical Hall of Fame in 2020.

+In 2024, he was appointed as an officer to the Order of Canada.
+He lives in Vancouver.